pelithne/azure-workshop/create-vm-portal.md

-* In the Basics tab, under Project details, make sure the correct subscription is selected and then choose to Create new under Resource group.
-In the pop-up, type **VG-A-33858-LAB-RG** for the name of the resource group and then choose OK.
+* In the Basics tab, under Project details, make sure the correct subscription is selected and then choose the resource group **VG-A-33858-LAB-RG**

 ### Note: The resourse group ````VG-A-33858-LAB-RG````has been created for the purpose of this workshop, and will be used by everyone.
 <p align="left">